buildbot/buildbot/master/docs/manual/concepts.rst

 -------

 Each builder is associated with one of more :class:`Worker`\s.
-A builder which is used to perform Mac OS X builds (as opposed to Linux or Solaris builds) should naturally be associated with a Mac buildslave.
+A builder which is used to perform Mac OS X builds (as opposed to Linux or Solaris builds) should naturally be associated with a Mac worker.

-If multiple buildslaves are available for any given builder, you will have some measure of redundancy: in case one slave goes offline, the others can still keep the :class:`Builder` working.
+If multiple workers are available for any given builder, you will have some measure of redundancy: in case one worker goes offline, the others can still keep the :class:`Builder` working.
-In addition, multiple buildslaves will allow multiple simultaneous builds for the same :class:`Builder`, which might be useful if you have a lot of forced or ``try`` builds taking place.
+In addition, multiple workers will allow multiple simultaneous builds for the same :class:`Builder`, which might be useful if you have a lot of forced or ``try`` builds taking place.

-If you use this feature, it is important to make sure that the buildslaves are all, in fact, capable of running the given build.
+If you use this feature, it is important to make sure that the workers are all, in fact, capable of running the given build.
-The slave hosts should be configured similarly, otherwise you will spend a lot of time trying (unsuccessfully) to reproduce a failure that only occurs on some of the buildslaves and not the others.
+The worker hosts should be configured similarly, otherwise you will spend a lot of time trying (unsuccessfully) to reproduce a failure that only occurs on some of the workers and not the others.
 Different platforms, operating systems, versions of major programs or libraries, all these things mean you should use separate Builders.

 .. _Concepts-Build: